 | Chopped nuts (optional) | 1/2 cup |

-The nuts are truly optional; some families prefer them, some don’t, and that’s perfectly fine.
+The nuts are truly optional; some families prefer them, while others might choose to skip them or use Walnuts, and that is perfectly fine.

 How To Make Magic Cookie Bars